innolitics/rdm/rdm/init_files/documents/software_plan.md

 4. **Create Pull Request**

-    When work on the change request(s) is nearing completion, a GitHub merge request should be created for merging your git branch into the main branch.
+    When work on the change request(s) is nearing completion, a GitHub pull request should be created for merging your git branch into the main branch.
 A brief summary of the changes should be included in the merge request description.
 These comments will be included in the release history record.

 5. **Assign Pull Request Reviewer**